joyceghosn/Emotion-Classification-Using-Machine-Learning-and-Deep-Learning/README.md

 KMeans clustering performed poorly, with an Adjusted Rand Index of just 0.0878.
 This score is close to random, indicating that unsupervised clustering is not suitable for multi-class emotion inference in sparse or short text data.

 **Key Findings**
 * CNN is the dominant model, outperforming all others due to its ability to capture local phrase-level emotional patterns.
 * FFNN achieves high accuracy but is fundamentally limited; absence of sequence modeling leads to significantly weaker true performance.
 * SVM remains a strong baseline, rivaling deep models except CNN.
 * LSTM is ineffective due to short input sequences that don’t require long-term dependencies.
 * Decision Trees overfit heavily, giving misleading accuracy.
 * Clustering is not viable for emotion classification in sparse text.
 * TF–IDF is surprisingly competitive, but lacks semantic depth compared to learned embeddings.

 **What I Learned:**

-* How to build a complete NLP classification pipeline
+* How to build a complete NLP classification pipeline.

-* Differences between TF–IDF and embedded representations
+* Differences between TF–IDF and embedded representations.

-* Why model choice must align with data characteristics
+* Why model choice must align with data characteristics.

-* How to analyze training curves, confusion patterns, and overfitting
+* How to analyze training curves, confusion patterns, and overfitting.

-* Practical experience with Logistic Regression, SVM, Naive Bayes, Decision Trees, FFNN, CNN, LSTM, and KMeans
+* Practical experience with Logistic Regression, SVM, Naive Bayes, Decision Trees, FFNN, CNN, LSTM, and KMeans.

-* How short text length affects sequence-based networks
+* How short text length affects sequence-based networks.

-* How to evaluate models beyond accuracy using F1-scores and qualitative insights
+* How to evaluate models beyond accuracy using F1-scores and qualitative insights.

 **Limitations and Future Work**
 **Limitations**
 * Random embeddings limit semantic richness
 * Minority classes remain challenging
 * TF–IDF discards positional and semantic information
 * Dataset contains natural noise inherent to emotional text

 **Future Work**
 * Use pretrained embeddings (GloVe, FastText)
 * Test BERT, DistilBERT, or transformer-based models
 * Explore class-weighting and data augmentation
 * Investigate CNN + Attention hybrids
 * Add explainability methods (SHAP, Grad-CAM)

 **Conclusion**